Rotogravure press, Lanman Engraving Co. Printing the Sunday “Pictorial Section” of the Washington Post, 31 Jan 1926.

 A School, A Park is a graphic design summer school based in Montréal, Canada, consisting of daily workshops, discussions, and lectures, in collaboration with a set of invited designers from Canada and abroad.
 Each year it re-organizes into a new format, with different tutors, and revolving around a new theme.
 The program stems from an interest in looking at design with an expanded lens, beyond the traditional client-designer relationship, and into a territory that is more exploratory.
 It’s meant to be an opportunity for experimentation in design learning through an informal, collaborative, and supportive setting.
 Also, it’s summer, so it should be an opportunity to enjoy yourself, meet new people, and not take things too seriously.

 The summer school is open to anyone with motivation and interest in design and alternative forms of learning.
 This includes not only graphic designers, but artists, architects, curators, and writers as well.
 We welcome and encourage a variety of perspectives, backgrounds, and levels of experience to apply, from current students and recent graduates, to working professionals.
-Previous years have seen participants from across North America, including students representing schools such as UQAM, McGill, OCAD, NSCAD, RISD, Parsons, and CalArts.
+Previous years have seen participants from across North America, including students representing schools such as UQAM, McGill, OCAD, RISD, Pratt, VCU, Princeton, Yale, Parsons, and CalArts.

 This year, the summer school will take on the form of a makeshift print shop.
-With a total of 5 workshops over 10-days, participants will have the opportunity to take part in 3 of them (one for one-day, three-days, and five-days), each led by a different set of tutors, allowing to experience a wide variety of attitudes and perspectives towards printing in a design context.
+With a total of 5 workshops across 10-days, participants will have the opportunity to take part in 3 of them, each led by a different set of tutors, allowing to experience a wide variety of attitudes and perspectives towards printing in a design context.
 Workshops will engage in technique, experimentation, distribution, and the community and cultural value of putting ink to paper.
 At the end of the 10-days, all the work produced will be organized into an exhibition and closing-party open to the public, celebrating everything that was made.
 The summer school fee guarantees participation in 3 workshops, use and access to all necessary project materials, and coffee each day.
 All we ask that you bring is a laptop, and if you prefer to have one, a camera.

 – Atlas Studio Zurich